ttscoff/bunch/integration/url-handler.md

 All url methods accept an `x-success` parameter which can define a bundle ID or url to open after executing the method.
 By default this happens after a 5-second delay, but you can modify that with an `x-delay` parameter (number of seconds as integer).

 `x-success`
-: (_String_) If this is a valid bundle identifier, e.g. `com.brettterpstra.marked2`, that application will be launched : It can also be any valid app name.
-The name must exactly match the display name of the application you want to launch : If this is a valid URL, that URL will be opened.
+: (_String_) If this is a valid bundle identifier, e.g. `com.brettterpstra.marked2`, that application will be launched.
+It can also be any valid app name, but using the bundle ID prevents most issues with multiple versions of apps or apps having a different display name than what the system recognizes
+: If this is a valid URL, that URL will be opened.
 This can be used with url handlers of other applications, e.g. `x-marked://open/documentation.md`

 `x-delay`